Ida Tarbell: The Woman Who Took On Standard Oil

 The centerfold of Puck magazine, February 21, 1906, “The Crusaders” by C. Hassman.
 Comic illustration shows a large group of politicians and journalists as knights on a crusade against graft and corruption, including Ida Tarbell – Library of Congress, Prints and Photographs Division

-One result largely attributable to Tarbell’s work was a Supreme Court decision in 1911 that found Standard Oil in violation of the Sherman Antitrust Act.
-The Court found that Standard was an illegal monopoly and ordered it broken into 34 separate companies.
-Bloodied, Rockefeller and Standard were hardly defeated.
-Rockefeller maintained huge holdings in all 34 companies and the breakup actually proved enormously profitable.
-He lived out the rest of his long life with his status as the world’s wealthiest man unblemished.
+One result largely attributable to Tarbell’s work was the 1911 Supreme Court decision, Standard Oil Co. of New Jersey v.
+United States, that found Standard Oil in violation of the Sherman Antitrust Act.
+The Court found that Standard Oil was an illegal monopoly and ordered it broken into 34 separate companies.
+Although defeated in court, Rockefeller maintained huge holdings in all 34 companies and the breakup actually proved enormously profitable.

 Retiring to Easton

 In 1906, not long after her rise to fame, Tarbell purchased a home in Easton, Connecticut.
 Easton was a farming town and she used the home and its 40-acre spread as a country getaway for the next 18 years while living primarily in New York City.
 She lectured widely and continued writing for important publications of the time, like the American Magazine, of which she was also co-editor.
-Among the events she covered were the negotiations in Versailles at the conclusion of World War One.
+Among the events she covered were the negotiations in Versailles at the conclusion of World War I. Tarbell also served on the Women’s Committee of the Council of National Defense as well as two presidential conferences.

 In 1924, Tarbell moved permanently to Easton.
 She was 67 but she kept writing, producing, among other works, an autobiography entitled, All in the Day’s Work.
 She took ill with pneumonia in December 1943 and died in Bridgeport Hospital on January 6, 1944, at age 86.